chrisjberry/datafluencyCB/docs/01_simple_regression.md

 <img src="01_simple_regression_files/figure-html/unnamed-chunk-11-1.png" alt="Histogram of the residuals" width="50%" />
 <p class="caption">(\#fig:unnamed-chunk-11)Histogram of the residuals</p>
 </div>
-**Explanation**: Inspection of the histogram of residuals reveals that the distribution is approximately normal.
+**Explanation**: Inspection of the histogram of residuals reveals that the distribution is approximately normal, satisfying this assumption.

 \